Pylons/pyramid/docs/designdefense.rst

 ``application/json`` (or, for that matter, ``application/*``) in its ``Accept`` request header.

-"Under the hood", these features make no use of interfaces.
+Under the hood, these features make no use of interfaces.

-Many "prebaked" predicates exist.
-However, use of only "prebaked" predicates, however, doesn't entirely meet Ian's criterion.
+Many prebaked predicates exist.
+However, use of only prebaked predicates, however, doesn't entirely meet Ian's criterion.
 He would like to be able to match a request using a lambda or another function which interrogates the request imperatively.
-In :mod:`repoze.bfg` version 1.2, we acommodate this by allowing people to define "custom" view predicates:
+In :mod:`repoze.bfg` version 1.2, we acommodate this by allowing people to define custom view predicates:

 .. code-block:: python
    :linenos: